Associate Professor of Social Work

 Research: Use quantitative and qualitative methods to examine how understudied aspects of the migration, socioeconomic, and psychosocial context contribute in unique ways to mental health, sleep, and cardiovascular health risk behaviors and outcomes.

-Dr. Carmela Alcántara is an Assistant Professor at Columbia University School of Social Work and a Faculty Affiliate of the Social Intervention Group.
-She is a clinical psychologist with postdoctoral training in public health and behavioral medicine.
-Her interdisciplinary program of research integrates frameworks and methodologies from psychology, public health, social work, and medicine to understand how individual-level contextual factors affect health, particularly in racial/ethnic and immigrant communities.
-Dr. Alcántara is committed to translating epidemiological findings on context and health to the development of behavioral interventions to reduce disparities in mental health care and cardiovascular behavioral risk factors, including sleep.
-Her work has been supported by the National Institute of Mental Health, the National Heart, Lung, and Blood Institute, the W.K.
+Dr. Carmela Alcántara is an Associate Professor at Columbia University School of Social Work and Faculty Affiliate of the Social Intervention Group, and the Columbia Population Research Center.
+She is a licensed clinical psychologist with postdoctoral training in public health and behavioral medicine.
+Her interdisciplinary program of research integrates frameworks and methodologies from psychology, public health, social work, and medicine to understand how structural and social factors (e.g., nativity status, socioeconomic status, discrimination stress, neighborhood factors,) affect sleep, mental health, and cardiovascular health particularly in racial/ethnic and immigrant communities.
+Dr. Alcántara is committed to translating epidemiological findings on social determinants of health to the development of culturally and contextually informed, evidence-based, behavioral interventions to promote health equity.
+Her work has been supported by the National Heart, Lung, and Blood Institute, the National Institute of Mental Health, the Robert Wood Johnson Foundation, the W.K.
 Kellogg Foundation, the Irving Institute for Clinical and Translational Research at Columbia University, and the Office of the Provost at Columbia University.

 Before coming to the School of Social Work in July 2015, Dr. Alcántara was an Associate Research Scientist in the Department of Medicine at Columbia University Medical Center.
 Dr. Alcántara received her BA in Psychology and Sociology with a concentration in Latina/o Studies from Cornell University (magna cum laude), and her MA and PhD in Clinical Psychology from the University of Michigan.
 Dr. Alcántara completed a full-time APA accredited clinical internship at New York University-Bellevue Hospital Center in New York, and was a Kellogg Health Scholars Program postdoctoral fellow at the Harvard T.H.
 Chan School of Public Health.